Travel Less by Car

 To help more people in Scotland choose cycling instead of the car for shorter journeys, the Scottish Government has made funding available

-Choosing to walk instead of taking the car for shorter journeys helps cut carbon emissions and reduce congestion and pollution.
+Choosing to walk instead of taking the car for shorter journeys gives you fresh air to clear your head and reduces congestion and pollution.

-Choosing sustainable public transport is a great way to take climate action, at the same time as supporting healthier and happier communities.
+Choosing public transport is a great way to take climate action, save you money and support healthier and happier communities.

 Under 22-year-olds can now sign up for the Scottish Government’s Young Persons’ Free Bus Travel scheme.
 Find out more and sign-up today.

 We are challenging drivers across Scotland to use their car less and feel good with The Big Car Cool Off.

 Whether that’s improving wellbeing and spending less money on fuel by walking or wheeling to the shops, avoiding traffic and parking costs by taking public transport or catching up with a colleague on a car share to work.

 Transport is Scotland’s biggest contributor to climate change.